 Co-facilitators’ Comment (old, for Rev. 1): We have reintroduced DR 4bis on the protection and safeguarding of UCH from the original comprehensive set of draft textual proposals on UCH, but with some modifications to broaden the scope of the obligation in paragraph 1 (beyond just the Authority, Contractors, and States) and include references to relevant articles of the Convention.
 We also removed previous language on the Plan of Work because that element is captured in other DRs dealing with the steps involved for developing and assessing Plans of Work.

-[alt to DR 4bis(4)]